The Tactical Games Official Rules

 (513/620)100= 82.74%

-This means that competitor A’s final score on the stage will be 82.74 points, which is a direct representation of their performance compared to competitor B who will earn a score of 100% for winning the stage.
+This means that competitor A’s final score on the stage will be 82.74 points, which is a direct representation of their performance compared to competitor B who will earn a score of 100 points for winning the stage.

-This scoring system is also based off of a 100 pt per stage system and works integrated with the primary scoring system of TTG as outlined above.
-This system will be used in AMRAP style events where points will be awarded for hits and pre-established partitions in the physical event.
+This scoring system is also based off of a 100 point per stage system and works integrated with the primary scoring system of TTG as outlined above.
+This system will be used in AMRAP-style events where points will be awarded for hits and pre-established partitions in the physical event.

 Example: